Growing Seeds Program

 • Primary Contact’s Name and Contact Information

 • Project/Initiative Plan: Describe the project and its purpose.
-Outline a detailed plan identifying the target audience, activities, implementation timeline, resources required for successful implementation and how the initiative will advance and reflect the Foundation’s mission.
+Outline a detailed plan that identifies the target audience, activities, implementation timeline, required resources for successful implementation, and how the initiative will advance and reflect the Foundation’s mission.

 • Evaluation Plan: Describe how you will assess the effectiveness and impact of your project or program.